Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![The Contoso Insurance PolicyConnect webpage displays with a call out pointing to the DNS name trafficmanager.net.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image224.png "Contoso Insurance PolicyConnect webpage ")

-    > **NOTE:** Be sure to use **HTTP** to access the Azure Front Door **frontend host** URL.
+    > **Note:** Be sure to use **HTTP** to access the Azure Front Door **frontend host** URL.
 The lab configures only HTTP support for Front Door since WebVM1 and WebVM2 for the BCDRIaaS environment are only setup for HTTP support; not HTTPS (aka SSL).

-    > **NOTE:** If you get a "Our services aren't available right now" error accessing the web application, then continue on with the lab and come back to this later.
+    > **Note:** If you get a "Our services aren't available right now" error accessing the web application, then continue on with the lab and come back to this later.
 Sometime this can take a ~10 minutes for the routing rules to publish before it's "live".
     >
     > ![Error shown displaying Our services aren't available right now](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image224-b.png "Error shown displaying Our services aren't available right now")